Pylons/pyramid/docs/glossary.rst

      :meth:`pyramid.config.Configurator.add_route` and
      :meth:`pyramid.config.Configurator.add_view` to make it more convenient
-     to register a collection of views as a single class when using :term:`url dispatch`.
+     to register a collection of views as a single class when using :term:`URL dispatch`.
 View handlers ship as part of the :term:`pyramid_handlers` add-on package.

    Deployment settings